Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Corinda was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Corinda was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups are English (28.3%), Australian (22.2%), and Irish (12.2%).
-Notably, Scottish ethnicity is overrepresented at 9.8% in Corinda versus None% regionally, as are French (0.8%) and Welsh (0.7%).
+In terms of ancestry, the top three represented groups were English (28.3%), Australian (22.2%), and Irish (12.2%).
+Some ethnic groups showed notable divergences: Scottish was overrepresented at 9.8% in Corinda (vs None% regionally), French at 0.8% (vs None%), and Welsh at 0.7% (vs None%).

 Frequently Asked Questions - Diversity